Demand Response: Balancing Energy Needs and Grid Stability

 The Meter Technician Profession

 So you are thinking about getting into a career in the electric utility industry and you are not really sure what you want to do.
 There are several career paths that you could choose.
 A few are power lineman, or engineer, or even maintenance mechanic.
-What I want to persuade you to do is to think about becoming an electric meter technician.
+What I want to persuade you to do is to think about becoming an electric Meter Technicians.

 The electric meter technician is possibly a job that you have never even heard of.
 In addition, you may have never given any thought to becoming one.
 So what does and electric meter technician do?

-Well, contrary to popular belief, we do more than just read watthour meters.
+Well, contrary to popular belief, metering technicians do more than just read watthour meters.
 We are not just “meter maids” as some lineman would have you think.
 Electric meter technicians do read electric watthour meters.
 But we meter techs also do much more than that.

 To be an electric meter technician one should have, or be able to develop, a strong electrical background.
 Furthermore, you will want to have graduated high school.
 In addition, if possible, have taken some college courses in electrical theory.
 It would be even better if you could get an associate’s degree in electrical technology.
-This education will be helpful in understanding how watthour meters work.
+This education will be helpful in understanding how watthour meters work and in understanding some of the more technical things like phasors.
 It will also help in understanding how the entire electric utility works as a whole.

-The electric meter technician will also be called upon to explain billing to customers.
+The electric meter technician will also be called upon to explain billing to customers and have experience dealing with the public.

 Many times customers do not understand their bill and the meter technician is usually the last person the customer will talk to.
 The customer has normally already called in and talked to someone on the phone.
 They were not satisfied over the phone and now want to talk with someone in person.
 The meter technician is that someone.
 Because of this the meter tech will need to have strong interpersonal skills to be able to answer the customer’s questions.
 In addition they will also need to be as professional as possible.
 You do not want to go out a customer’s residence or business dressed like a slob.
 That ruins your credibility right away.